Recipe by Chef Cindy

 Grains are the most important source of food on our planet, providing much of the caloric needs of cultures around the world.
 Grains also happen to be among the least intensive foods to produce making them environmentally sustainable.
 Not only is Farro, a sustainable grain – it is healthy and budget-friendly also!

-Explore the world of other “ancient” and “heirloom” whole grains, including wheat varietals such as einkorn, emmer/farro, freekeh, Kamut, and spelt.
-Don’t forget to add the more common grains to your diet – barley, oats, rye, sorghum, and teff.
+Explore the world of other “ancient” and “heirloom” whole grains, including wheat varieties such as einkorn, emmer/farro, freekeh, Kamut, and spelt.
+Don't forget to add the more common grains such as barley, oats, rye, sorghum, and teff to your diet as well.

 As climate change makes weather patterns more extreme and unpredictable, our food supply will require eating more of a variety of these grains that are adapted to diverse climates.